mckennapsean/dissertation/content/02-background.md

 ![
-  An integrated creative design process model.
+  Integrated creative design process model.
   Howard et al. created a model to encompass both engineering and creative design processes [@Howard2008].
 Components of a previous model are connected in their modification in order to emphasize and call out the specific stages